-Top prosecutors from 14 states back compensation for those sickened by US nuclear weapons testing
+Top prosecutors back compensation for those sickened by US nuclear weapons testing

 It hits close to home for Torrez, who spent summers visiting his grandmother in southern New Mexico, who lived about 70 miles (110 kilometers) from where the Trinity Test was conducted.
 She used rainwater from her cistern for cooking and cleaning, unaware that it was likely contaminated as a result of the detonation.

+The attorneys general who signed onto Torrez’s letter are from Arizona, Colorado, Connecticut, Delaware, Maryland, Minnesota, Nevada, New York, Pennsylvania, Oregon, Rhode Island, Vermont and the District of Columbia.

-The attorneys in their letter mentioned the work of a team of researchers who mapped radioactive fallout from nuclear weapons tests in the U.S., starting with the Trinity Test in 1945.
+The attorneys mentioned the work of a team of researchers who mapped radioactive fallout from nuclear weapons tests in the U.S., starting with the Trinity Test in 1945.
 The model shows the explosions carried out in New Mexico and Nevada between 1945 and 1962 led to widespread radioactive contamination, with Trinity making a significant contribution to exposure in New Mexico.
 Fallout reached 46 states as well as parts of Canada and Mexico.

 “Without any warning or notification, this one test rained radioactive material across the homes, water, and food of thousands of New Mexicans,” the letter states.
 “Those communities experienced the same symptoms of heart disease, leukemia, and other cancers as the downwinders in Nevada.”